 What Are Watermarked Screenplays?

-When you are searching for the best screenplay or screenplay writer on Google, Yahoo or Bing, you should be aware that some of the submissions have watermarks.
+When you search for the best screenplay or screenplay writer on Google, Yahoo, or Bing, you should be aware that some submissions have watermarks.

 This is also widely used by people who want to make money out of selling their scripts online.

-Nowadays, however, the situation has changed, and it is unlikely that any producer would pass on a good script just because he had already paid for it.
+Nowadays, however, the situation has changed, and it is unlikely that any producer would pass on a good writer just because he had already paid for it.

 If you want to find out whether something which claims to be a screenplay is original or not, you need to look carefully at its watermark.
 The most common watermarks include: